Special Collections and University Archives

 Class sessions and group tours can involve a general introduction to the department, with examples of books and materials from the 15th to the 21st centuries.
 Specialized sessions can focus on book history, primary source research, or a particular era or topic that is represented in the collection.
 Visits can also be related to preservation and use of rare and unique historic materials.

-Please contact Katie Richardson at (310) 506-4323 or at email@example.com to discuss a specialized class session or group tour.
+Please contact Melissa Nykanen at (310) 506-4434 at firstname.lastname@example.org to discuss a specialized class session or group tour.